 Often a function needs to be called each time when traci.simulationStep() is called, to let this happen automatically (always after each call to simulationStep()) it is possible to add a StepListener object 'listener' (more precisely an instance of a subclass of traci.StepListener) i.e.

-class ExampleListener(traci.StepListener): def step(self, t=0): # do something at every simulaton step print("ExampleListener called at time %s ms." % t) # indicate that the step listener should stay active in the next step return True listener = ExampleListener() traci.addStepListener(listener)
+class ExampleListener(traci.StepListener): def step(self, t): # do something after every call to simulationStep print("ExampleListener called with parameter %s." % t) # indicate that the step listener should stay active in the next step return True listener = ExampleListener() traci.addStepListener(listener)

 The TraCI python library can be used to control multiple simulations at the same time with a single script.
 The function traci.start() has an optional label argument which allows you to call it multiple times with different simulation instances and labels.
 The function traci.switch() can then be used to switch to any of the initialized labels: